 Executive Vice President, Worldwide Corporate Communications and Public Affairs, Warner Bros.
 Entertainment

-Dee Dee Myers became Executive Vice President, Worldwide Corporate Communications and Public Affairs for Warner Bros. in September 2014.
-In this role, she oversees all of the company’s corporate communications strategies and activities on a global basis, including media relations, public positioning, executive communications, corporate responsibility and philanthropy.
+Dee Dee Myers is Executive Vice President, Worldwide Corporate Communications and Public Affairs for Warner Bros., where she oversees all of the company’s media relations, public positioning, executive communications, crisis management, corporate responsibility and philanthropy on a global basis.

-Prior to joining Warner Bros., Myers most recently served as Managing Director of the Glover Park Group, where she used her years of experience in politics and media to counsel clients on strategic and crisis communications, reputation management and integrated marketing.
+Prior to joining Warner Bros., Myers served as Managing Director of the Glover Park Group, where she used her years of experience in politics and media to counsel clients on strategic and crisis communications, reputation management and strategic positioning.

-Myers is a graduate of Santa Clara University in California.
-She lives in Los Angeles with her husband, Todd S. Purdum, a senior writer for Politico and a contributing editor to Vanity Fair, and their children.
+Myers is a board member of The Smithsonian’s National Museum of American History and Wynn Resorts.
+A graduate of Santa Clara University in California, she lives in Los Angeles with her husband, Todd S. Purdum, a staff writer at The Atlantic, and their children.